DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **Dimensions.** We access a dataframe's dimensions -- the numbers of rows and columns -- with the `shape` method:  `df.shape`.
 Here the answer is `(3,4)`, so we have 3 rows (observations) and 4 columns (variables).

 **Columns and indexes.**  We access the column and row labels directly.
 For the dataframe `df` we read in earlier, we extract column labels with the `columns` method:  `df.columns`.
 That gives us the verbose output `Index(['name', 'x1', 'x2', 'x3'], dtype='object')`.
-If prefer to have them as a list, we type `list(df)` in the IPython console.
+If we prefer to have them as a list, we use `list(df)`.
 That gives us the column names as a list:  `['name', 'x1', 'x2', 'x3']`.
 If we check the [source](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv), we see that the column labels come from the first row of the file.

 The row labels are referred to as the **index**.
 We extract them with the `index` method:  `df.index`.
 That gives us the verbose output `Int64Index([0, 1, 2], dtype='int64')`.
 We can convert it to a list by adding another method, `df.index.tolist()`, which gives us `[0, 1, 2]`.
 (Cool!
 Two methods strung together!)
 In this case, the index is not part of the original file; Pandas inserted a counter.
 As usual in Python, the counter starts at zero.